+'''

-ghc -dynamic -fPIC -c Foo.hs ghc -dynamic -shared Foo.o -o libfoo.so
+ghc -dynamic -fPIC -c Foo.hs

+ghc -dynamic -shared Foo.o -o libfoo.so

+'''

 In principle you can use -shared without -dynamic in the link step.
 That means to statically link the rts all the base libraries into your new shared library.
 This would make a very big, but standalone shared library.
-Indeed this is exactly what we must currently do on Windows where -dynamic is not yet supported (see Section 11.6).
 On most platforms however that would require all the static libraries to have been built with -fPIC so that the code is suitable to include into a shared library and we do not do that at the moment.